Ordisoftware/Hebrew-Calendar/README.md

 - Add generate weekly parashah items in the database.
 - Add parashah lecture to the days of Shabat according to the option.
+- Add current parashah in navigation form and in main form subtitle.

 #### In progress - Version 7.0